tugberkugurlu/WebAPIDoodle.Bootstrap/README.md

 # WebAPIDoodle.Bootstrap

 Source code of the several ASP.NET Web API samples.
-These source code is used for creating NuGet packages and they are not meant to be used directly.
+The source code is used for creating NuGet packages and it is not meant to be used directly.

 You can use them by directly installing the packages through NuGet.
 Steps: